Maryland Colony Founded

 Manor House first appears on USGS map

 T. Raymond Dixon, Edgar D. Dixon, Harry O. Dixon, and William R. Dixon are willed the manor house.

 All that tract or parcel of land of which the late Henry Jones of St. Mary’s County deceased died seized and possessed and by the last will and testament 120 acres less 8.5 acres conveyed to Methodist Episcopal Church and School Commissioners of St. Mary’s County, and County Commissioners for public road/landing.

 The land hereby conveyed is located at or near Sandgates and is bounded on the north by the Patuxent River, East and South by the original tract formerly owned by the late Henry Jones and devised by him to the late Stephen Jones and on the west by Cat Creek property.

 Edgar and Carrie Dixon live in the Manor House.

 Edgar Dixon Dies.
 With no children, the house goes into St. Mary’s County Orphan’s Court.

 Being a portion of a larger tract called and known as Part of Della Brook conveyed unto T. Raymond Dixon et al from Henrietta A.M.
-Stars and Easie P. Jones 1/4/1920 19.45 acres.
+Star and Essie P. Jones 1/4/1920 19.45 acres.
 Part of Della Brook Conveyed unto T. Raymond Dixon et al. from Henrietta A.M.
-Stars and Easie P. Jones 1/4/1920
+Star and Essie P. Jones 1/4/1920

-Rebecca Dixon Tennison purchased the manor house and adjoining farm land from St. Mary’s County Orphans Court.
+Rebecca Dixon Tennison (Jeff’s grandmother) purchased the manor house and adjoining farm land from St. Mary’s County Orphans Court.

 Joan Wallace Dixon Bailey (Jeff’s aunt) purchased the manor house Rebecca W. Dixon Tennison, Carol Ann Dixon Miller, and Joan Wallace Dixon Bailey 8/11/1989